MamMark/mm/tos/mm/GPS/00_Readme.txt

 1) Major States

-Major States are invoked from LOCK_SEARCH.
-What we are trying to accomplish determines what major state we are using and what we do next from the LOCK_SEARCH/ev_lock_* event.

 The GPSmonitor has the following major states:

+The major mode is determined when the MajorTimer fires.
+If we have been asleep (currently MinorState is MPM), then we will determine the next MajorState based on current needs.

     (in order of priority)

+    IDLE            no major activity selected/in progress.
+Choose and start a major cycle.

-    CYCLE           simple search for lock, take the fix, and return to MPM. take fixes for about 30 secs.  this seems to keep mpm happy.
+    CYCLE           take fixes for CYCLE_TIME.  ~30secs which seems to keep MPM happy.

+                    After a CYCLE completes, we will put the gps back to sleep ie. MPM.
+If MPM fails (mpm_error) then we will try gather more satellite information (MPM_COLLECT).
+This might help.

     MPM_COLLECT     Stabilizing MPM.
-Collect enough fixes to help MPM stablize.
-(2 mins).
+Collect enough fixes to help MPM stablize.  (~2 mins).

-    SATS_COLLECT    collecting almanac/ephemeri so the gps behaves better. during this collection one needs to leave the gps up. we turn off messages we don't want to receive while in this mode to not yank the processors chain.
+    SATS_COLLECT    collecting almanac/ephemeri so the gps behaves better. during this collection one needs to leave the gps up. we turn off messages we don't want to receive while in this mode to not yank the processor's chain.

-                    If we don't have sufficient gps state ie. can't see enough satellites with strong enough signal strength, we hang in COLLECT_SATS.
+                    If we don't have sufficient gps state ie. can't see enough satellites with strong enough signal strength, we sleep in COLLECT_SATS.
+We choose a long enough duty cycle to conserve power and wake up once in a while to try again.

                     This is where a decision can be made to give up for a time if sufficient forward progress isn't possible.